Théodore Hannon: Literary career

 Despite his greater interest in the fine arts, literature would take a more important role in his activities and preoccupations.
 His relationship (mostly if not exclusively epistolary) with the French author Joris-Karl Huysmans seems to have contributed to this.
 In August, 1876 Huysmans, whose only known work at the time, Le Drageoir à épices (later changed to "aux épices"), had passed practically unnoticed, arrived in Brussels to supervise the publication of Martha, his second novel, which he didn't dare publish in his own country for fear of legal proceedings.
 He addressed himself to, and confided his manuscript into the hands of, Félix Callewaert.
 Martha was published by the Brussels publisher (under the name of Jean Gay) in Belgium on September 12, 1876, not too long after Hannon's first book of poetry, Les vingt-quatre coups de sonnet had appeared.

-In the November 26, 1876 issue of The Artist, Hannon dedicated an article of high praise to Martha, which Huysmans thanked him for in a long letter dated December 16, 1876.
+In the November 26, 1876, issue of The Artist, Hannon dedicated an article of high praise to Martha, which Huysmans thanked him for in a long letter dated December 16, 1876.
 It was the beginning of an exchange of letters that continued for several years, the tone of which was often marked by a similarity of taste.
-Huysmans later repaid the favor (of Hannon's positive review) publicly by writing the preface to a subsequent book of Hannon's poetry, Rhymes of Joy (Rimes de joie), but also—much more importantly—by including praise for the Belgian poet in the mouth of his character Des Esseintes, in Huysmans' seminal decadent novel À Rebours:
+Huysmans later repaid the favor (of Hannon's positive review) publicly by writing the preface to a subsequent book of Hannon's poetry, Rhymes of Joy (Rimes de joie), published in 1881 at Gay and Doucé, but also—much more importantly—by including praise for the Belgian poet in the mouth of his character Des Esseintes, in Huysmans' seminal decadent novel À Rebours:

 "[speaking of Tristan Corbière's] decadence... des Esseintes discovered it again in another poet, Théodore Hannon, a disciple of Baudelaire and Gautier, ripe in the special sense of studied elegances and factitious joys...."

+In 1883, Hannon published Au pays de Manneken-Pis with Henry Kistemaekers.
+The next year, he published a second edition of Rhymes of Joy, this time with Kistemaekers and without Huysmans' preface.
+This edition also caused a feud between Hannon and Rops, because Hannon used an etching from Rops without asking for his permission.
+Théodore Hannon will publish four others books of traditional poetry, as well as, erotic poetry, and boulevard plays.

+A major part of T. Hannon's letters and archives are located at KBR, including letters from Théodore Hannon to Félicien Rops from 1875 to 1893 (Ms. II 7733), as well as several illustrations by Hannon.
+The letters from Rops to Hannon are located at the Archives et Musée de la Littérature and available online.